Mikbrosim/HackerWarsBot/README.md

 ## Requirements:

-Firefox installed in default directory
+Firefox or Chrome installed in default directory

 Python 3

 Selenium

+a filed in your directory called settings.py

 An account on  https://legacy.hackerexperience.com

+###The bellow variables can be used in your "settings.py"
+debug = False
+firefox = False
+password = ""
+userName = ""
+breaker = ""
+signature = ""

 ## Use: